woldemen/STA-418-Portfolio/Final Grade Reflection.md

-# I will be evaluating/reflectin my perforance in this file at the end of of semester, and discuss the grade I should recieve with my reasoning and proof
+# I will be evaluating/reflecting my performance in this file at the end of of semester, and discuss the grade I should receive with my reasoning and